CelineausBerlin/coc-implementation/step0-process-overview.md

 6. How do we make sure severe "offenders" are *kept out of the way*?
 7. How do we make sure the targeted *people are still ok* after something happened?

-This is a lot , I know.
+This is a lot, I know.
 I promise the rewards will be great though! :sweat_smile:
 //may remove emoji later